 Virtual Hunting Scenarios

-Test your hunter ethics and responsibility through this interactive shoot/don’t shoot “game”.
-This activity focuses on the importance of waiting for an animal to give you the best angle for proper shot placement.
+Test your hunter ethics and responsibility through this interactive shoot/don’t shoot activity that focuses on the importance of waiting for an animal to give you the best angle for proper shot placement.
 Click Shoot/Don’t Shoot to get started!

 Phone: (505) 222-4731